DarkDoly/CritterWatch/README.md

 ### Running on Firebase

-- Website is hosted on firebase and can be accessed by this link
+- Website is hosted on firebase and can be accessed by this link: https://critter-watch-7d415.web.app/

 ### Running Locally on your machine